 If you need to move a block of text, an image or another object from one part of a document to another, or from one app to another, you need to use copy (or cut) and paste.
-On a Mac, the keyboard shortcuts for this are different to other devices, so if you are coming from Windows you might be confused.
+On a Mac or MacBook, the keyboard shortcuts for this are different to other devices, so if you are coming from Windows you might be confused.

-You may also need to use the Option key, which on some Macs is the Alt key.
+You may also require the Option key, which on some Macs is marked as the Alt key.

 Want to copy something on a Mac?
 Here's what to do:

 - Highlight the text/object you want to copy: If it's a word double click on it, it it's a sentence or a paragraph double click and drag your curser to the end of the section, or click at the top of a section, press shift, and then click at the bottom of the section.